MKUltra: Revelation

 Following the recommendations of the Church Committee, President Gerald Ford in 1976 issued the first Executive Order on Intelligence Activities which, among other things, prohibited "experimentation with drugs on human subjects, except with the informed consent, in writing and witnessed by a disinterested party, of each such human subject" and in accordance with the guidelines issued by the National Commission.
 Subsequent orders by Presidents Carter and Reagan expanded the directive to apply to any human experimentation.

 In 1977, during a hearing held by the Senate Select Committee on Intelligence, to look further into MKUltra, Admiral Stansfield Turner, then Director of Central Intelligence, revealed that the CIA had found a set of records, consisting of about 20,000 pages, that had survived the 1973 destruction orders because they had been incorrectly stored at a records center not usually used for such documents.
 These files dealt with the financing of MKUltra projects and contained few project details, but much more was learned from them than from the Inspector General's 1963 report.

 On the Senate floor in 1977, Senator Ted Kennedy said:

-The Deputy Director of the CIA revealed that over thirty universities and institutions were involved in an "extensive testing and experimentation" program which included covert drug tests on unwitting citizens "at all social levels, high and low, native Americans and foreign."
-Several of these tests involved the administration of LSD to "unwitting subjects in social situations.

 At least one death, the result of the alleged defenestration of Frank Olson, was attributed to Olson's being subjected, without his knowledge, to such experimentation nine days before his death.
 The CIA itself subsequently acknowledged that these tests had little scientific rationale.
 The officers conducting the monitoring were not qualified scientific observers.

 In Canada, the issue took much longer to surface, becoming widely known in 1984 on a CBC news show, The Fifth Estate.
-It was learned that not only had the CIA funded Cameron's efforts, but also that the Canadian government was fully aware of this, and had later provided another $500,000 in funding to continue the experiments.
+It was learned that not only had the CIA funded Cameron's efforts, but also that the Canadian government was aware of this, and had later provided another $500,000 in funding to continue the experiments.
 This revelation largely derailed efforts by the victims to sue the CIA as their U.S. counterparts had, and the Canadian government eventually settled out of court for $100,000 to each of the 127 victims.
 Cameron died on September 8, 1967, after suffering a heart attack while he and his son were mountain climbing.
 None of Cameron's personal records of his involvement with MKUltra survived because his family destroyed them after his death.
+A 1986 report found that Canadian government officials were not fully aware of Cameron's experiments.

 1994 U.S. General Accounting Office report

-The U.S. General Accounting Office issued a report on September 28, 1994, which stated that between 1940 and 1974, Department of Defense and other national security agencies studied thousands of human subjects in tests and experiments involving hazardous substances.
+The U.S. General Accounting Office issued a report on September 28, 1994, which stated that between 1940 and 1974, the Department of Defense and other national security agencies studied thousands of human subjects in tests and experiments involving hazardous substances.